junder-git/aoe2_setup_guide_backup/README.md

   #

 ### Poles to fling food to Saracen elephants via the open market.
-True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Food sold by pole player exists to drop food cost on the open market, effectively meaning tribute cost of food is now only a 5% loss not 30% after the huge intial market investment by pole has been made (1400 food)... note this food can easily be bought by others.
+True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Food sold by pole player exists to drop food cost on the open market, effectively meaning tribute cost of food is now only a 5% loss not 30% after the huge intial market investment made by pole goes through (1400 food)... note this food can easily be bought by others now.

 For (Saracens) Battle Elephant: 120 Food, 70 Gold